-Let’s say you work for a company in Boston.
+If you’re not sure how to calculate CoLA, just treat it like a standard math problem.
+Let’s imagine your company has offices in Boston.
 In the past year, the cost of living in this city rose by 5%.
 Because of this, you decide to give your employees a 5% increase in their wages.
 If one of your employees has a salary of $50,000, you would perform the following calculation:

 $50,000 x 0.05 = $2,500

 $50,000 + $2,500 = $52,500